Anika Donnison: What are you currently reading and why? What drew your attention to it?

 NH: Yes, I have.
 Way too many!
 Well, but that’s what you do when you move overseas on a student visa and need to learn a whole new language from scratch.
 I had no choice but to work doing all sorts of things, but I have no regrets.
 I think I’ve gained so much experience from doing this and a different view about the world.
 In saying this, my very first job was as a journalist, back in Brazil.
 I’ve always known I wanted to be a writer, but once I moved to Australia, I felt like I had to learn English first.

 AD: What inspired you to join the program?

-AD: What are the unexpected things that have come up in the early stages of your mentorship and how have you navigated them?
+AD: What are the unexpected things that have come up in the early stages of your mentorship and how have you navigated it?

-AD: How has having another person working on your piece shaped your own style so far?
+AD: How has having another person working on your piece shape your own style so far?

 AD: Who is your dream collaborator?